4Com/azure-function-testing-concept/docs/step-by-step.md

 - Added a new function in Visual Studio, using the projects right-click -> Add "New Azure Function..." option
 - Decided on some basic fake data for people, adding the Models/Person.cs and Data.cs files
 - Established GET and POST endpoints with several branching routes, which will provide scenarios for testing in Postman
+- Added in Microsoft.Azure.WebJobs.Extensions.OpenApi to decorate the two functions with OpenApi information to give a little documentation and quick import to postman